 Spartacus is an insatiably social individual, both with humans and wolf dogs, and did not handle his initial isolation at the Sanctuary well.
 While we had him quarantined to make sure he had no diseases and was healthy enough to put in with our animals, he would howl continuously when people weren’t there to pepper him with love and attention.
 Much to the dismay of the overnight caretakers, his foghorn-like howl would often echo through the canyon at odd hours throughout the night, usually just about the time they had finally gotten back to sleep (earning him the nickname “Tugboat”).

 It was shortly after we determined that he was healthy enough for a companion that we found ourselves dealing with Trigger being alone after a failed attempt to pair him with Pax.
-Staff decided to put Trigger and Spartacus together, and they immediately began t play and romp around their enclosure.
-They have been together ever since, often sleeping in the same dog house.
+Staff decided to put Trigger and Spartacus together, and they immediately began to play and romp around their enclosure.
+They spent al their time together, often sleeping in the same dog house.
 It was truly wonderful to see them forming such a strong bond.

 Both Spartacus and Trigger were very interested in their neighbors, Tundra and Sigmund.
 They took matters into their own paws and found a way to climb the fence and become a foursome.
 Tundra was overjoyed to have younger companions who could keep up with her energy and love of play.
 Sigmund was frequently the odd man out, and W.O.L.F. made the decision to move him to another enclosure where he would be less stressed by the high energy trio.
 He was placed with Pride after she lost her companion Lance.